SoftwareOutlook/ASEArch-Test-Codes/README.md

 Jacobi Test Code (JTC): OpenMP and GPU benchmark for 3D Jacobi solver
-Version: 1.0.0
+Version: 1.0.3b

 Basic idea of the algorithm:

 	- Iterates the 6 points stencil on a cuboid grid.
-	- Initial value is a eigenvalue of the Jacobi smoother sin(pi*kx*x/L)*sin(pi*ky*y/L)sin(pi*kz*z/L)
+	- The initial grid state is an eigenvector of the Jacobi smoother sin(pi*kx*x/L)*sin(pi*ky*y/L)sin(pi*kz*z/L)

-The code does a number o runs each over a given number of iterations.
+The code does a number of runs each over a given number of iterations.
-The program collects the average time per iteration for each run and outputs the minimum, the average and the maximum values over the run.
-The output contains also the values of the grid size, block size ( if loops are blocked), MPI topology and the number of OpenMP thread used.
+The average time per iteration is collected for each run and the minimum, the average and the maximum values over the runs are reported.
+The output contains also the values of the grid sizes, block sizes (if the loops are blocked), and the number of used OpenMP threads.

-Build: Make can be customised with the help of platforms/*inc files.
+Build: The Makefile is customised with the help of platforms/*inc files.
-       Use platforms/gcc.inc as a template for a quick test on local machine.
-       platforms/cray-xe6.inc shows a customisation for a
+       Use platforms/gcc.inc as a template for a quick test on local machine. platforms/cray-xe6.inc shows a customisation for a
        system with multiple compilers accesible via module environment.
+       Select the desired platform by passing a value to PLATFORM variable (without .inc suffix)

 Usage: